linsyking/messenger-manual/appendix.typ

 === On-demand Asset Loading

 Users can load or pre-load assets when they want to, not at the beginning of the game.

-=== Lazy Coordination Transformation

-Transform coordinates in the core instead of the user code.
-In other words, users can use rendering functions without global data.
-This needs to modify `elm-canvas`.

 == Acknowledgement